atharvavyas1/Lee-paw-faith/README.md

-# Welcome to **Lee-paw-faith**: A project connducted to help stray animals & animal shelters around the world.
+# Welcome to **Lee-paw-faith**!
+A project conducted to help stray animals & animal shelters around the world.

-## Data for Sonoma:
+## Data for Austin Animal Centre:

-Here's a preview of the data we'll be working with for the proof of concept we want to show
+Here's a preview of the data being worked with.
+Part of it is offered by the shelter itself, and part of it are features engineered to enhance the quality of the information captured.

 | Column Name                   | Description                                                                 |
 |-------------------------------|-----------------------------------------------------------------------------|